 - 2-3 leaves sage or a sprig of rosemary

 - 200 gr/ 7 oz fresh mozzarella, diced

 The dough recipe above is the exact copy of my pizza recipe but uses 1/4 of the original amount of yeast.
 The recipe has been divided in two steps which are implemented in two subsequent days.

 Day 1.
 Sprinkle the yeast over the water.
 Let it stand 1 minute, or until the yeast is creamy.
 Stir until the yeast dissolves.
 In a food processor, combine flour, olive oil, sugar and salt.
 Mix briefly.
 Add the yeast mixture and mix at maximum speed until a soft dough forms.
-Alternatively mix ingredients by hand in a large bowl, then turn the dough out onto a lightly floured surface and knead until smooth and elastic.
-Make sure to make the dough as wet as possible but still firm enough to obtain a soft ball.
+Alternatively mix ingredients by hand in a large bowl, then turn the dough out onto a lightly floured surface and knead briefly until smooth and elastic.
+Depending on the gluten content of the flour you use, you might need up to 1/2 cup more water than what stated in the recipe list.
+You need to make the dough as wet as possible but still firm enough to obtain a soft ball.
 Transfer the dough into an oiled bowl and cover with plastic wrap.
 Place it in a draft free area of your kitchen, covered by a tea towel.

 Day 2.
 In a covered pan, slowly soften the onion slices in a couple of tablespoon of evo oil until translucent.
 Do not caramelize or they will burn in the oven.

 Preheat the oven at maximum temperature.
 Allow enough time for the oven to stay at maximum temperature for at least 15 min before cooking the focaccia.